 Coaching is a useful way to develop people’s skills and abilities and boosting performance.
 It can also help deal with issues and challenges before they become major problems.
 A coaching session will typically take place as a conversation between the coach and the client and it focuses on helping the client discover answers for themselves.
 After all, people are much more likely to engage with solutions that they have come up with themselves, rather than those that are forced upon them!
 It means that the background of an issue and the options available are generally known to the client.
 The coach’s job is to ask the right questions to help clients arrive at their conclusions.
 This is a very powerful way of helping people to change.

 The creativity techniques listed in this article can be useful in the coaching process by integrating them among many other coaching competencies.

 - Establishing trust and intimacy with the client

 - Managing progress and accountability

-However, creativity is sterile if action does not follow from it.
-Ideas must be evaluated, improved and polished before they have any value.
+However, creativity is sterile if the action does not follow from it.
+Ideas must be evaluated, improved, and polished before they have any value.